Plagne Soleil & Plagne Village

 Lyon to La Plagne: 125 miles, approximately 2hrs 15.

 Geneva to La Plagne: 125 miles, approximately 2hrs 20.

 The nearest train station to Plagne Soleil & Plagne Village is Aime la Plagne.
-You can then take a bus or a taxi. www.sncf.com
+You can then take a bus or a taxi. sncf.com

 Ski Collection can arrange very competitive car hire at all airports, train stations and other town locations.
-7 day rental ranges from £230-£549 (any other duration possible).
+7-day rental ranges are from £240 (any other duration possible).
 See our car hire page for more information.